-Since 2014, Marie Ilse Bourlanges and Elena Khurtova research and intervene with the found archive of Jacques Bourlanges, author of an intriguing theory of a correlation between star constellations and French geography.
+Since 2014, the artists duo researches and intervenes with the found archive of Jacques Bourlanges, author of an intriguing theory of a correlation between star constellations and French geography.
 His investigation connects esoteric symbols with long forgotten history of villages and mountain names by mirroring geometric figures of stars onto the French landscape.
 With his passing away in 1991, he left an archive of twenty-four boxes, that waited in oblivion until 2013.
 It contains an overwhelming abundance of notes, carefully organised in self-made folders, geometric drawings and a profusion of maps overlapped with mysterious lines.

-This project is supported by the Mondriaan fund and Stichting Stokroos.
+This project is generously supported by the Mondriaan fund, Amsterdams Fonds voor de Kunst and Stichting Stokroos

 In 1977 Jacques condensed his obsessive research in a (quite obscure) thesis of 99 pages self-published and entitled “Le Ciel est sur la Terre” (The Sky is on the Earth), starting point and title of this project.

 Khurtova & Bourlanges' approach implements their artistic interference and intervention with the gathered content and its form, in order to generate new meanings for a contemporary (or future) audience : we merge the scale of landscape with the scale of the archive paper, intentionally blurring boundaries between the form and content of the archive, we bring accent to the (hidden) structures of Jacques’ thoughts on paper the same way he unraveled hidden structures of constructed landscape, creating poetical connections between matter and meaning.